A Blend-Curve is a sketch-element with geometric-properties of position, angle, curvature and curvature-rate at its start-Point and its end-Point.

 All shapes, squiggles, doodles, geometric shapes are a 'curve'.
-All points along a curve have a radius, its 'instantaneous radius'.
-We call this the curve's 'Radius-of-Curvature'.
+All points along a curve have a radius - its 'instantaneous radius'.
+We call it the curve's Radius-of-Curvature.
 I prefer to call it the 'Radius of the Curve' as that is a more literal term.

 When we draw a circle that:

 |•||is tangential to the curve / its centre is on the normal of the curve.|

 |•||has a radius equal to the curve, |

 ...we call the circle the at that particular point along the curve.
 In general, the radius of the osculating-circle continually changes as it moves along the curve, and will also flip sides where the curve changes curvature sign.

 Curvature = 1 ∕ Radius of the Osculating-Circle, or more generally Curvature = 1/Radius-of-Curvature